exercism/factor/docs/INSTALLATION.md

 Download a binary for your platform from <http://factorcode.org>, and run the installer.

-These binaries and sources are typically a few months behind `git`, so if you want the latest bugfixes and features (dark mode UI, perhaps?) then see the "(auto)build from source" section below, to obtain the up-to-the-minute version.
+These binaries and sources are typically a few months behind `git`.
+If you want the latest bugfixes and features (dark mode UI, perhaps?), or if your platform isn't listed on that page (i.e. not Windows, Linux or Mac), then see the ["build from source"](#autobuild-from-source) section below, to obtain the up-to-the-minute version.

-If your platform isn't listed on that page (i.e. not one of Windows, Linux or Mac) then there's no guarantee Factor will build and run for you.
-You can still try building directly from source; see below.

 ---
 ### Nightly